The Washington State Office of Civil Legal Aid

 - Operate a statewide toll-free client intake, advice and referral system (CLEAR)

-- Providing direct civil legal aid services through regional and satellite civil legal aid offices in 17 locations throughout the state
+- Provide direct civil legal aid services through regional and satellite civil legal aid offices in 17 locations throughout the state

 - Help support 17 local programs that recruit and support the ability of thousands of private attorneys to provide volunteer or pro bono legal aid services to low income people throughout the state and five specialized providers of civil legal aid services